xojo/Paw-XojoiOSGenerator/README.md

 ## Installation

+1. Download the repository as a zip file
+2. Unzip
-Download the repository as a zip file, unzip and place the [Paw-XojoiOSGenerator-master](https://github.com/xojo/Paw-XojoiOSGenerator) folder in your Paw extensions folder.
+3. Place the [Paw-XojoiOSGenerator-master](https://github.com/xojo/Paw-XojoiOSGenerator) folder in your Paw extensions folder
+4. Rename folder as com.xojo.PawExtensions.iOSCodeGenerator

 ## License